Kilonova24/Novafield/README.md

 # Preamble

 This modlist is a comprehensive overhaul focused on immersion and fun.
-Combat is redesigned to reward tactical decision-making and thoughtful loadout choices, moving away from vanilla’s bullet-sponge encounters.
-Ship combat is fully rebalanced so each weapon type has clear strengths and weaknesses, while faster ships across the board create more dynamic and decisive space engagements.
+Combat is redesigned to reward tactical decision-making and thoughtful loadout choices.
+Gameplay is enhanced with realism mods that will fully immerse you in the game.

 Below are the mods that form the foundation of the collection.